benxgh1996/Goofy-Grandad/README.md

 connected to the Internet and try again.
 - If the embedded youtube video is not displaying, verify that the video link is still valid.

-#### Problems from Using XAMPP
-- If the website is taking a long time to load, verify that XAMPP’s Apache module is green.
-If not, stop the server by clicking the stop button next to it.
+- If the website is taking a long time to load when you run it locally, restart your local web server and refresh the website on your browser.
-Then, click the start button next to the module and wait again until it is green.
-Next, refresh the web page.
-- If you have made changes to the web page and the changes are not being reflected on the page, follow the the previous step.
+- If you have made changes to the web page and the changes are not being reflected after you refresh the page on the browser, restart your local web server and refresh the page again.